moonbitlang/moonbit-docs/moonbit-docs/docs/examples/segment-tree2/index.md

 The logic is similar to the query function from the previous lesson, but now each relevant node applies the necessary LazyTag for the modification.

-Interestingly, even with interval modifications, this segment tree remains persistent (immutable).
+Interestingly, even with range modifications, this segment tree remains persistent (immutable).
 The `modify` function returns a new tree without altering the original, reflecting the recursive and functional nature of the code.
 Since MoonBit uses garbage collection, there’s no need for explicit pointers, unlike in Rust.

 ### Queries